 And again, a lot of readers have expended a lot of energy not only exploring the various schools of reading, but identifying what school most represents their own practice.
 I know a lot of readers who interchangeably use the terms “psychic” and “intuitive” to mean the same thing.
 Others believe that when people use the word “psychic, what they really are referring to is “intuitive abilities.”
 (But just as many readers will be irate that you’ve dismissed their psychic muscle by replacing it with a term to which they themselves would object!)
 It’s all a very touchy subject.

 Intuitive reading, while still often revealing hidden or previously unseen information, can in some ways claim to be grounded in less fantastical enterprises.
 Intuitive reading deals with the subconscious and with comprehending subtleties in human nature, dialogue response, inflection, and body language.
 Intuition can definitely be exercised and grown.
 It’s something all of us have been doing all our lives; it shapes how we dialogue with other people; it helps us respond appropriately to situations, to other people’s temperaments and moods; and warns us when things are “off.”
 There are over a million different musculature variations in the human face, and we have evolved and adapted to use them all in order to express ourselves and our emotions in the subtlest of ways.
-Intuitive readers have built up their human reading capabilities to an extend that they can often tell us things about our emotional status before we ourselves are consciously aware of them.
+Intuitive readers have built up their human reading capabilities to an extent that they can often tell us things about our emotional status before we ourselves are consciously aware of them.
 This talent works ideally for tarot readers who are trying to help clients move past “blockages” of understanding, or clients who are grappling with suppressed emotions, or clients who themselves have trouble understanding the myriad number of human emotional expressions we’re tasked with interpreting from our co-workers and family and friends.

 Let’s think about this…because Dr. Irvin Yalom contends that successful therapy relies on (1.) the importance of interpersonal relationships, and (2.) the idea of therapy as a social microcosm. (p.
-47) In some respects, we have discarded much of our evolved ability to interpret the subtleties of emotion from our human counterparts because so much of our communication and interaction happens electronically now—through email or through text messaging, through phone messages, or even through the minimalizing communication message of emojis.
+47) In some respects, we have discarded much of our evolved ability to interpret the subtleties of emotion from our human counterparts because so much of our communication and interaction happens electronically now—through email or through text messaging, through phone messages, or even through the minimalizing communication medium of emojis.
 None of these communication methods allow us to decipher the subtle inflections and muscular variances that communicate underlying meaning to our words.
 Interpersonal relationships in some senses are becoming a lost art!

 The live, in-person tarot reading session, however, provides an opportunity—just like in a therapy session—for keen observation, an outsider’s perspective, and permits the experienced reader of subconscious subtleties to reveal a fuller expression of the client’s emotions than is normally—socially—possible.
 Both therapists and tarot readers have the opportunity to observe significantly rich data, whether the client is aware of it or not: how the client greets us, how they take a seat, how they inspect (or fail to inspect) their surroundings, how they dive into their issues, how they recount their history, how the client relates to us as the reader… All these things are intuitive indicators that a trained reader can process.

-This is what Yalom means when he refers to the session as a social microcosm: “[The interpersonal problems of the [client] will manifest themselves in the here-and-now of the [client-reader] relationship.
+This is what Yalom means when he refers to the session as a social microcosm: “[T]he interpersonal problems of the [client] will manifest themselves in the here-and-now of the [client-reader] relationship.
 If, in his or her life, the client is demanding or fearful or arrogant or self-effacing or seductive or controlling or judgmental or maladaptive interpersonally in any other way, then these traits will [tend to] enter into the [client’s] relationship with the [reader during the reading session].”**

 The intuitive reading approach also has less need to concern itself or be based upon historical precedent—it is basically ahistorical in nature: “There is little need of extensive history-taking to apprehend the nature of [interpretable, subconscious] patterns [in the client] because [theoretically] they will soon enough be displayed in living color in the here-and-now of the [reading session].”** It is these observed intuitive indicators that the intuitive reader primarily uses to determine and focus on in the reading, zoning in on the context clues that might culminate in offering the client relevant advice (or alternatively a scenario that opens dialogue for the client to observe new choices).